paulsammut/ramosclock/readme.md

 This is the source code for the Nixie Ramos, LED Ramos and the defuse panel.
 These 3 devices shared similar code and all ran on the same PIC18F microcontroller.
-The code includes the MPLAB project files and the compiler used We made a thousand of these clocks and only had one return.
-There was one major bug that we caught early on and it had to do with the sound system communication - sometimes in a very small percentage of our clocks, in a very small percentage of occasions with said clocks, the alarm wouldn't go off. was the C18 compiler.
+The code includes the MPLAB project files and the compiler used was the C18 compiler.
 All source is written in C and programmed using a PicKit3.
 There are loads of features in the clock such as:

-* Sound system for playing tones and a voice menu
-* Digit cycling on each minute for Nixie Tube health
+* Sound system for playing tones and a voice menu Digit cycling on each minute
-* The defuse code could be either the day's date or a random code
+* for Nixie Tube health The defuse code could be either the day's date or a
-* An external RTC with an built in XTCO with a clock accuracy of 4PPM
+* random code An external RTC with an built in XTCO with a clock accuracy of
-* Multiplex display driver that allowed for 32 levels of brightness for each tube
+* 4PPM Multiplex display driver that allowed for 32 levels of brightness for
+* each
+    tube
 * Autodim brightness with an light sensor, to dim the display to a settable level when there is no light in the room.